 Freebies for friends and family

-San Diego’s Blind Burro took a different tact for its soft opening, offering three nights of complimentary food to friends and family.
+San Diego’s Blind Burro approached its soft opening differently, offering three nights of complimentary food to friends and family.
 At an intimate “sneak peek” happy hour, servers brought out select menu items and drinks.
 “We invited people to join us in training our staff,” said managing partner Frank Miller, who made it clear to invitees that this was not the time for comments about service or not-yet-complete decor, but for staff to practice their menu knowledge and food and drink production.

 A week later, the restaurant was prepped for the next step: full service for 100 invitees on each of two Friends and Family Nights.
 “We offered the full menu,” said Miller.
 “We wanted to do it 100 percent.
 There’s no sense in offering five out of 20 items, because we won’t do that when we’re open.”
 Miller estimates that the three nights cost a total of at least $20,000.
 “Everyone is banking on the place being a success, so the short-term cost is worth the long-term investment.”